Arabic Alphabet: The Guide to Learning the Arabic Letters and Script

 5. Developing Reading Fluency

 In order to become as fluent reading Arabic letters as English letters, there is no way around lots of practice.
-However, as a beginner with a limited vocabulary, there is not much you can practice with.
+However, as a beginner with a limited vocabulary, there is not much you can practise with.

 If you keep reading your textbook dialogues, you will start to remember them, with barely a token effort to recognise and read the letters.
 There is also the danger that you may persistently misread words, because as a beginner you don’t know if something should read kama or kana, katab or kathab, or similar.